Neverwinter Nights: Shadows of Undrentide: Interlude

 Upon Drogan's request, the hero sets out across Anauroch with a halfling caravan on the way to an encampment of Ao worshipers at which Garrick is located.
 Upon meeting up with Garrick and showing him the crystal, Garrick reveals that it is a mythallar, a crystal containing incredible magical energy akin to those that were used by the Netheril Empire to levitate their flying cities.
 He also mentions that he and a party of fellow archeologists were exploring some ruins to the north located in a certain Valley of the Winds when they were attacked by a mysterious hooded woman who led a horde of demonic creatures who was trying to open some kind of portal, The hero takes this woman to be the master of J'Nah.
 After entering these ruins, the protagonist sees this woman travel through a portal which disappears soon after.
-At this point, Drogan uses magic to teleport to the protagonist's side and aids him/her in reactivating the portal.
+At this point, Drogan uses magic to teleport to the protagonist's side and aids them in reactivating the portal.
 After the portal is reactivated, it is discovered that the woman had placed some kind of trap on it which causes the ruins to begin to collapse when triggered.
 Drogan uses a magical shield to sustain the weight of the collapsing ruins long enough for the hero to enter the portal, but he himself is crushed soon afterwards.

 After passing through the portal the hero emerges back in the desert and pursues the hooded woman to another area of ruins.
-Upon confronting her, she removes her hood, revealing herself to be a medusa and uses the medusas' petrifying gaze to turn him/her to stone.
-While in this state, she takes the mythallar from him/her, and speaking to him/her in this state, identifies herself as a powerful sorceress by the name of Heurodis, and claims to have sought the mythallar so that she could use its power to raise the ancient Nether flying city of Undrentide, the ruins of which she is located on, and use it to gain power over Faerûn.
+Upon confronting her, she removes her hood, revealing herself to be a medusa and uses the medusas' petrifying gaze to turn them to stone.
+While in this state, she takes the mythallar from them, and speaking to them in this state, identifies herself as a powerful sorceress by the name of Heurodis, and claims to have sought the mythallar so that she could use its power to raise the ancient Nether flying city of Undrentide, the ruins of which she is located on, and use it to gain power over Faerûn.